ShellyGS/Module-2_Challenge/README.md

 - The total stock volume of the stock.

 ## About the Script
-You can find the script inside the VBAStocks folder of this repository.
-The script file is called Multiple_year_stock_data_KM.xlsm.
+You can find the script inside the VBA-challenge folder of this repository.
+The script file is called alphabetical_testing.xlsm.
+The name of the VBA code is Stockprice_1()

 ## Sample Output
-After the script has completed, go to the Excel workbook, and you should see the results of the script.

-Here are screenshots of what the output looks like when I ran the scripts on my computer.
-These screenshots are also available in the VBAStocks/screenshots folder of this repository.
+Here are screenshots of the output is attached and are available in the repository